 You have adapted, embraced new technology, and accomplished remarkable feats to meet the needs of your students.
 Words cannot truly express the depth of my gratitude, as well as that of others, for your outstanding efforts in shaping the lives of children during these unprecedented times!

-Not every subject comes easy for us, so those teachers who see our struggles and find ways to help us move beyond our “I can’t do this, I’m dumb” to “oh, that’s how you do it, I understand now”, are priceless!
+We all have subjects that don’t come easily to us, which is why those teachers who recognize our struggles and find ways to guide us from saying “I can’t do this, I’m stupid” to “Oh, that’s how it’s done, now I understand” are truly invaluable!
 Math was one of those subjects for me and many of my friends.
-In fact, it was a four-letter swear word!
+In fact, it felt like a four-letter curse word!

-Teachers, in case you need to hear this today, you truly shape lives inside and outside of the classroom and for the rest of our lives.
+Teachers, if you need a reminder today, please know that you truly shape lives both within and beyond the classroom, leaving a lasting impact for the rest of our lives.